Patcheresu/Civ7AntiquityCivilizationAllag/README.md

-# Civ7AntiquityCivilizationZhou
+# Civ7AntiquityCivilizationAllag
-A civ7 mod that contains a new antiquity age Civilization, the Zhou dynasty of China.
+A civ7 mod that contains a new antiquity age Civilization, the Allagan Empire from FINAL FANTASY XIV.